-- Permanent berms will be installed with a 2 to 4 percent out slope. - Permanent berms will be constructed of compacted earth, stone, or functional equivalent as approved in advance by Enbridge in conformance with the required regulatory authorizations and all applicable federal, state and local regulations governing this activity. - The outfall of berms will be diverted into an appropriate energy-dissipating sediment control device (e.g., filter socks, silt fence, straw bales) until permanent cover is established to prevent discharge of sediment.
+- Permanent berms will be installed with a 2 to 4 percent out slope. - Permanent berms will be constructed of compacted earth, stone, or functional equivalent as approved in advance by Enbridge in conformance with the required regulatory authorizations and all applicable federal, state and local regulations governing this activity. - The outfall of berms will divert surface water flow to a stable area, or in the absence of a stable area, to appropriate energy-dissipating devices.
 Berms will be extended slightly beyond the edge of the construction workspace if possible; however, only with the appropriate sediment capturing device.
 Outfalls will be inspected to ensure stabilization. - Permanent berms will be inspected and repaired as deemed necessary by Enbridge to maintain function and prevent erosion.